abbreviatedman/docsify-test/docs/2-building-the-starting-html/01-incorporating-javascript.md

 **Goal**: Add a `script` tag linked to a JavaScript file.
 Make sure to use the `defer` attribute.

+**Confirming You Succeeded**: Check your page.
+If nothing is broken and your browser's developer console shows no errors, you're on track!

 Why might you want to use the `defer` attribute in your script tag?

 <details>
 <summary>Hint 1</summary>

 Using `defer` ensures that the script is executed in order after the HTML is parsed.

 </details>

 <details>